nasa/Transform-to-Open-Science/Open_Science_Cookbook/Your_Teams_Open_Science_Journey.md

 **TOPS Will Provide**

 To help make this event a success, TOPS will provide organizations with the following support:
-* Additional information on the TOPS open science curriculum, which can be found on the GitHub in [Area2_Capacity_Sharing](/docs/Area2_Capacity_Sharing/readme.md) and in the information from the [August community forum](/docs/Area1_Engagement/Community_Forums/2022_Forums/20220811_community_forum.md).
+* Additional information on the TOPS open science curriculum, which can be found on [the GitHub](https://github.com/nasa/Transform-to-Open-Science/tree/main/docs/Area2_Capacity_Sharing/readme.md) and in the information from the [August community forum](https://github.com/nasa/Transform-to-Open-Science/tree/main/docs/Area1_Engagement/Community_Forums/2022_Forums/20220811_community_forum.md).
 * Year of Open Science branding packet, including templates for stickers, presentation templates, Zoom backgrounds, and a guide for the use of NASA’s and TOPS’ logo and name

 ### Engage at Conferences